reediculous456/Reediculous-Cogs/web_verifier/README.md

 ```

 This command will only work if the user is not already verified and verification is enabled.

+Note: There is a global `temp_member_seed` (default `100000000`).
+If a user's Discord ID is numerically greater than this seed, the cog will skip asking the verification question and will instead generate a JWT and send the verification URL directly (DM preferred; posted in-channel if DMs are blocked).
+Use `[p]verifyconfig settempseed <seed>` to change this behavior.

 ### User Self-Removal (Unverify)